 This concept is clear, for example, in TrueView In-Stream advertising videos on YouTube.
 Those that we can skip after five seconds.
-Even though the time of this example is shorter that the time in the elevator pitch concept (30 to 60 seconds), the idea is the same: to draw and catch the audience’s attention, so you can later on pass the information.
+Even though the time of this example is shorter than the time in the elevator pitch concept (30 to 60 seconds), the idea is the same: to draw and catch the audience’s attention, so you can later on pass the information.

 Elevator pitch can also be used in a form of a short text, in which the goal is to make the reader listen to your music.
-Depending on the platform you are using, the text can change in lenght.
+Depending on the platform you are using, the text can change in length.
 But the main idea is to create curiosity in a direct and quick way.
 That way this short text might also be part of your artist’s bio in a google knowledge panel for artists.
 That’s that little snippet that Google shows when you search for an specific artist.
 You surely know it, it looks like this:

-That means that after you difined your audience or your persona, write a short text inviting the reader to experience your product.
+That means that after you defined your audience or your persona, write a short text inviting the reader to experience your product.
 Which characteristics of your music can create curiosity and an interesting experience to live?
 What’s the difference from your band to other bands in the same genre?
 And from bands with the same target audience as you?
 Besides, which information, contained in your band’s history or in your music, you can pass on quickly to make them more interested in your material?

 Create your own argument and save it.
 You will need it to guide your music promotion actions and also to create some of the following material.

-Before you know how to do it, first you have to understand what a press kit is.
+Before you know how to do it, first you have to understand what a music press kit is.
 It consists of the material to go along your press release and is sent to the press.
 That will help you to get organic social media – in other words, unpaid promotion – something not very present in music promotion strategies.